 Or so we thought.
 Kim led through increasingly wet cracks, drenched by melt from the summit’s still heavy and unstable snowpack.
 Our worst fears were confirmed: We were too early in the season to safely reach the summit.
 Nearing the final technical pitch, the quantity of snow lying above become painfully apparent.
 It threatened to release at any moment.
 The decision to descend was sore but simple.
 There was just 200m of moderate, yet dangerous, terrain between us and the summit.
 As mountaineers we all heartily crave to stand on top, but will also quickly turn back when the conditions dictate otherwise.

+We were disappointed not to reach the summit but happy with our beautiful all-free route: King Cobra (550m, 5.11).
 We arrived back at portaledge camp around 5 a.m. to find our precious Radix meals ravaged by ravens, powdered spinach and berries strewn across the rocks.
 The carnage back down at glacier camp was equally atrocious.